abarker/recdroidvid/README.rst

 ===========

 Monitor and record video from Android devices remotely, pulling, renaming, and optionally previewing the videos when recording stops.
+Has very basic integration capability with DAW software (Ardour is currently the default setting).

-Currently only works over USB (via ADB).
-Only tested with OpenCamera on Android controlled from Linux.
-(Windows should work in principle, but there are some Linux-specific commands that would need to be replaced.)
+Currently only works over USB (via the ADB interface).
+Only tested with OpenCamera on Android, controlled from Linux.
+(Windows could work in principle, but there are various Linux-specific commands which would need to be replaced.)
+No attempt is made to unlock a locked phone.

+Disclaimer:  This is beta-level software that works for what I need it to do.
+It is, however, written fairly generally to be customizable.

 Installation
 ============